 Stay Connected in Brookline, Kanata

-Whether you’re commuting to work to Kanata’s technology park or reacquainting yourself with nature, Brookline, Kanata, makes it easy to get around.
+Whether you’re commuting to work in Kanata’s technology park or reacquainting yourself with nature, Brookline, Kanata, makes it easy to get around.

 Located on March Road, Brookline, our newest community, will feature a unique network of current and future pathways, trails and bike lanes that allows homeowners to enjoy their surroundings while staying close to amenities.

 Here’s a look at some of the community’s convenient pedestrian connections.